bryce-klinker/katas/legacy-rescue/readme.md

 When I view the farmer's timeline <br />
 Then I should see the three observation activities in done status <br />
 And I should see the three observations in the planting phase of the growing season

+#### Detasseling Scenarios

+##### Scenario: Detasseling Planned
+Given I am working with one farmer <br />
+And I planned detasseling <br />
+When I view the farmer's timeline <br />
+Then I should see the detasseling activity in planned status <br />
+And I should see the detasseling in the planting phase of the growing season

+##### Scenario: Detasseling Done
+Given I am working with one farmer <br />
+And I planned detasseling <br />
+When I view the farmer's timeline <br />
+Then I should see the detasseling activity in done status <br />
+And I should see the detasseling in the planting phase of the growing season

+### View Harvest Growing Phase Activities

+#### Story

+As an agronomist <br />
+I want to view all Harvest activities sequentially <br />
+So that I can reap the rewards of Planning and Planting phase work.

+#### Harvesting (Activity) Scenarios

+##### Scenario: Harvesting Done
+Given I am working with one farmer <br />
+And we have finished harvesting <br />
+When I view the farmer's timeline <br />
+Then I should see the harvesting activity in done status <br />
+And I should see the harvesting in the harvest phase of the growing season

+#### Storage Scenarios

+##### Scenario: Storage Done
+Given I am working with one farmer <br />
+And we have stored the crop <br />
+When I view the farmer's timeline <br />
+Then I should see the storage activity in done status <br />
+And I should see the storarge in the harvest phase of the growing season

+#### Delivery Scenarios

+##### Scenario: Delivery Done
+Given I am working with one farmer <br />
+And we have delivered the crop to the co-op <br />
+When I view the farmer's timeline <br />
+Then I should see the delivery activity in done status <br />
+And I should see the delivery in the harvest phase of the growing season

+#### Sale Scenarios

+##### Scenario: Sale
+Given I am working with one farmer <br />
+And we have sold the crop to the co-op <br />
+When I view the farmer's timeline <br />
+Then I should see the sale activity in sold status <br />
+And I should see the sale in the harvest phase of the growing season

+##### Scenario: Multiple Sales
+Given I am working with one farmer <br />
+And we have sold the crop to the co-op <br />
+And we have sold the crop on the open market <br />
+And we have sold the crop to another farmer <br />
+When I view the farmer's timeline <br />
+Then I should see three sale activities in sold status <br />
+And I should see the sales in the harvest phase of the growing season